-The first thing I did was kiss the ground is part of the England’s Creative Coast Waterfronts commissions – seven site-specific artworks along the South East coast.
-Cement Fields are working with Jasleen Kaur to create a new artwork for Gravesend, which will also form part of Estuary 2021.
+The first thing I did was to kiss the ground is part of the England’s Creative Coast Waterfronts commissions – seven site-specific artworks along the South East coast.
+Cement Fields are working with Jasleen Kaur to create a new artwork for Gravesend, which also forms part of Estuary 2021.

 Jasleen Kaur’s art is an ongoing exploration into the malleability of culture and the layering of social histories within the material and immaterial things that surround us.
 Her practice examines diasporic identity and hierarchies of history, both colonial and personal.